Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

      - notes

    * -  :class:`~qiskit.opflow.TwoQubitReduction`
+     -  No direct replacement.
-     -  This class used to implement a chemistry-specific reduction.
-It has been directly integrated in to the parity mapper class in ``qiskit-nature`` and has no replacement in ``qiskit``.
+     -  This class implements a chemistry-specific reduction for the ``ParityMapper`` class in ``qiskit-nature``.
-     -
+        The general symmetry logic this mapper depends on has been refactored to other classes in :mod:`~qiskit.quantum_info`, so this specific :mod:`~qiskit.opflow` implementation is no longer necessary.

 Other Converters
 ~~~~~~~~~~~~~~~~~